stadium-software/popups/README.md

    2. Set the Value property to: *false*

 ## StyleSheet CSS
+1. Check the *Enable Style Sheet* checkbox in the application properties
-Paste the CSS below into the StyleSheet and adjust the variables in the *:root* element as you see fit
+2. Paste the CSS below into the StyleSheet and adjust the variables in the *:root* element as you see fit
 ```
 :root {
     --overlayBackgroundColor: rgba(0,0,0,0.5);